 Gagloev's business associates include former Ukrainian gangster, Evgeny giner, and the Deputy Speaker of the Russian Parliament, Alexander Babakov.

 In 2012, Putin has appointed Babakov as special representative for relations with Russian organizations abroad.

-In 2016, Babakov met with two officers from the National Front of Marine Le Pen in an attempt to secure a loan with a Latvian bank known for its ties to the Kremlin.
+In 2016, Babakov met two officers of the National Front of Marine Le Pen, for the purpose of securing a loan with a Latvian bank known for its ties to the Kremlin.

 Eskin and Shmulevich's participation in the Eurasian movement is based on their anti-American elements, that fit well with the vision of many Israeli government settlers.

 Which betrays the idea that Zionism is under American pressure.

 Shmulevich, describes himself as “hypersioniste”, considering the previous Zionism which led to the creation of the State of Israel as obsolete.

 Shmulevich says Israel has a global mission to guide the twenty-first century.